-- It is necessary to schedule an appointment for vaccination.
+- You must schedule an appointment for a vaccination.

 - It is necessary to be in an eligible category before signing up for an appointment.
 If you’d like to try to get an excess dose, join one of the Facebook groups linked below which provide more information on that.

 - Appointments are constantly being released.
 Check these links regularly for new available appointment slots.